khusika/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

 The **FeelIt** theme’s repository is: [https://github.com/khusika/FeelIt](https://github.com/khusika/FeelIt).

-You can download the [latest release :(far fa-file-archive fa-fw): .zip file](https://github.com/khusika/FeelIt/releases) of the theme and extract it in the `themes` directory.
+You can download the [latest release :(fa-regular fa-file-archive fa-fw): .zip file](https://github.com/khusika/FeelIt/releases) of the theme and extract it in the `themes` directory.

 Alternatively, clone this repository to the `themes` directory: